HL7/davinci-deqm/source/pages/datax.md

 Note that implementing this scenario requires that the Producer system understand the data requirements for the measure in order to provide the data.
 As with the Submit Data operation, the implementation can either manually determine the relevant data using the measure definition, or the implementation can use the *Data Requirements* operation to determine relevant data.

-{% include img-narrow.html img="collect-data.jpg" caption="Collect data Operation" %}
+{% include img-narrow.html img="collect-data.jpg" caption="Figure 2-6 Collect data Operation" %}

 #### APIs
 {:.no_toc}